Make A Whiplash Claim Today

 One of our expert No Win No Fee solicitors could help you make your whiplash injury claim.
 There are a lot of benefits that can come with working with a solicitor; for example, our solicitors help claimants from all over the country, eliminating the need to work with a local legal professional.
 A solicitor could also help you gather evidence to support your claim, explain legal jargon, and ensure that all areas of your claim are fully considered.

 Our solicitors could help you on a No Win No Fee basis with the help of a Conditional Fee Agreement (CFA).
-When you work with a solicitor under a CFA, you won’t be asked to pay a fee for them to begin working on your claim or to retain their services.
+This means you won’t be asked to pay a fee for them to begin working on your claim or to retain their services.
 Likewise, if your claim fails, you won’t be asked to pay a fee for their services.

-If your claim is successful, then your solicitor will deduct a success fee from your compensation award.
-This fee is a small percentage that comes with a legal cap, ensuring that the larger share of your compensation remains with you.
+Your solicitor will take a success fee in the event that your claim is successful.
+This fee is a small percentage of your compensation that comes with a legal cap, ensuring that the larger share of your compensation remains with you.

 Our team of advisors are on hand to help.
 Get in touch today to claim your free consultation and find out if one of our solicitors could help you claim for whiplash: